Russian frigate Admiral Essen

 Admiral Essen is a frigate of the Admiral Grigorovich class of the Russian Navy named in honour of Admiral Nikolai Ottovich von Essen.
-The ship construction begun at the Yantar Shipyard in Kaliningrad in July 2011 and it was launched in November 2014.
+The ship construction begun at the Yantar Shipyard in Kaliningrad in July 2011, and it was launched in November 2014.
 It is based with the Black Sea Fleet at Sevastopol.

 Service

 Russian military intervention in the Syrian civil war

 In May and September 2017, in the course of the Russian military campaign in Syria, Admiral Essen fired Kalibr cruise missile at targets in the Hama and Deir ez-Zor regions, respectively.

 On 25 August 2018, the Black Sea Fleet reported Admiral Essen, along with its sister ship Admiral Grigorovich, were making a "planned passage from Sevastopol to the Mediterranean Sea" to join the Russian Navy's Mediterranean task force.

 2022 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine the ship was involved in cruise missile strikes against Odesa.

+On 29 March 2022, two Kalibr cruise missiles launched from the ship destroyed the regional council building in Mykolaiv.

 According to an advisor to the Ukrainian President's Office, Oleksiy Arestovich, on 3 April 2022 the ship was allegedly seriously damaged by Ukrainian Armed Forces as a result of an attack using an initially unspecified weapon system, later reported as being a R-360 Neptune anti-ship cruise missile.

-On 12 April 2022, Russian Defence Ministry released a video showing Admiral Essen allegedly destroying a Ukrainian Bayraktar TB2 UAV off the coast of Crimea, using two missiles of the Shtil-1 surface-to-air missile system.
+On 12 April 2022, Russian Defence Ministry released a video showing Admiral Essen allegedly destroying a Ukrainian Bayraktar TB2 unmanned aerial vehicle (UAV) off the coast of Crimea, using two missiles of the Shtil-1 surface-to-air missile system.
 No video of an impact or wreckage were provided.

+Sometime between 1 and 3 October 2023, Admiral Essen was transferred - along with Admiral Makarov - to Novorossiysk, Krasnodar Krai.